Man whose Trump 2020 flag was vandalized gets replacement, holds raising ceremony

 Gus Klein, a military veteran and resident of Burlington, Vermont, made headlines back in November when his story went viral.
 His Trump 2020 flag was snatched from his front porch, burned and left destroyed for he and his wife Anne-Marie to discover the next morning.

 Eric Trump caught wind of the incident and promised a new flag would be sent to Klein.
-Soon after, he recieved a call from the Trump campaign headquarters.
+Soon after, he received a call from the Trump campaign headquarters.

 TRUMP SLAMS 'TOTAL SLEAZE' COMEY, 'CORRUPT' FBI LEADERS